Retro Dance Party Songs from the 70s

 - Get Ready 'Cause Here I Come by Rare Earth (1970).
 Any clod can bumble around on the dance floor and look smoother than Santana when this song is playing.

 - Brown Sugar by The Rolling Stones (1971).
 No one can hold still after hearing those first riffs and the wildly suggestive lyrics.
 This song is a classic.

 - The Loco-Motion by Grand Funk Railroad (1974).
 Heavy drums, a jammin' bass, and a bit of echo are irresistible.
 Gotta love those hippie days when music was a legit, un-tweaked reality show.
 Back in those days, there was no right or wrong way to dance.

 Every one of these songs were picked because they are fun to dance to.

 - Venus by Shocking Blue (1970).
 It was a lot better before it was swiped for a commercial, but the original is still better.

 - Pick Up the Pieces by the Average White Band (1974).
 Check out the funk played by these nice white boys.
 Get up and try dancing while this is playing.

 - My Old School by Steely Dan (1973).
-Take note of that slowed-down Boogie Woogie piano, baby.
+You "gotta" love that slowed-down Boogie Woogie piano, baby.
 God, I still love this song.

-Hearing this music should make anyone long for a nice crowded dance floor to get lost in.
+Look for music that will make any boomer (or younger person with good taste) long for a nice crowded dance floor to get lost in.

 70s Disco Was Tons of Fun